The Benefits of Coexistence

 Stories like Raphael’s are becoming more common across northern Tanzania.
-To date, APW has constructed more than 1,100 Living Walls in the region, and demand continues to grow.
-Living Walls protect livestock from attacks with a 99 percent success rate and save approximately 150 lions each year from retaliatory killing.
+To date, APW has constructed more than 1,200 Living Walls in the region, and demand continues to grow.
+Living Walls keep livestock safe from attack with a 99 percent success rate and protect a population of 500 lions from retaliatory killing.

 Living Walls reinforce African myrrh trees with chain link fencing to create an impenetrable barrier.
 (Photo: African People & Wildlife/Laura Milton)